Energy

 No hay anuncios

-Regarding the rest of fossil fuels, from raw materials (oil and gas) to other crude derivatives, the State's exposure to a blockade of the Strait of Hormuz is minimal.
-In fact, in the case of natural gas, no fuel was expected to arrive from the Persian Gulf countries by 2026.
+Regarding other fossil fuels, from raw materials (oil and gas) to other crude oil derivatives, the State's exposure to the blockade of the Strait of Hormuz is minimal.
+In fact, in the case of natural gas, it was not foreseen that fuel would arrive from the Persian Gulf countries in 2026.
 And oil imports only account for around 5%.
-Therefore, the ministry sends this message of "calm".
+That is why the ministry sends this message of "calm".

 Cargando